fbgallet/roam-extension-live-ai-assistant/README.md

 ### Your first prompts using Chat panel

 🆕 You can simply click on the Chat icon in the left sidebar to start an ephemeral conversation right away in the new **Chat panel**!
 You'll be guided and assisted by the Chat Agent to discover all the new features.
-Since v.22, it's the easiest entry point to Live AI (but discover also below the very useful Context menu)
+Since v.22, it's the easiest entry point to Live AI (but discover also below the very useful Context menu).
+See the .gif just above 'Getting Started'.

 ### Your first prompts using buttons & Live AI context menu